 The current concept is that multiple genes are involved in the development of schizophrenia and that risk factors such as prenatal (intrauterine), perinatal (around the time of birth), and nonspecific stressors are involved in creating a disposition or vulnerability to develop the illness.
 Neurotransmitters (chemicals allowing the communication among nerve cells) have also been implicated in the development of psychotic disorders.
 The list of neurotransmitters under scrutiny is long, but special attention has been given to dopamine, serotonin, and glutamate.

 Also, recent research studies have identified subtle changes in brain structure and function, indicating that, at least in part, schizophrenia could be a disorder of the development of the brain.
 The fact that autism is a risk factor for developing psychosis during childhood seems to support that theory.
 Psychosis is more likely to occur in people who have poor medical health in a general sense or who suffer from another mental illness.

-Psychological risks for developing a psychotic disorder include a history of mood problems and trouble functioning socially or generally.
+Psychological risks for developing a psychotic disorder include a history of mood problems, like an anxiety disorder, major depression, or bipolar disorder and trouble functioning socially or generally.
 Individuals who tend to be suspicious of others or to have unusual thoughts are also more likely to develop a psychotic disorder.
 Studies show that women with postpartum psychosis are often victims of domestic violence or abusive childhoods and often have histories of abandonment or substance abuse.
 Children, teens, or adults who have endured more negative life events, have poor housing, are more ethnically isolated where they live, or otherwise have little in terms of a support group are at higher risk for developing a psychotic disorder.

 Viewers share their comments